theblockstalk/upgradeable-proxy/README.md

     - **Note:** Normal contract inheritance does not allow this functionality.
 Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
 Use with caution. **TODO:** is this true???
 13. Create upgradeable fallback functions ().
 You can have payable fallback functions and you can upgrade and change from payable to not-payable and visa-versa.
     - See contract _UintFallback_
+14. Overload functions in the upgraded contract
+    - See contracts _UintAdvancedV2x_Overloaded_ and _UintAdvancedV2y_Overloaded_
+    **Note:** This was not fully tested due to limitations of the web3 object.

 #### 3.3.2 You can't